Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 - Freshwater: Most gear works fine in fresh water, but in calm conditions, pay close attention to your draw weight and setup.

-- Saltwater: To deal with saltwater exposure, be sure to use corrosion-resistant bows, arrows, and reels.
-Rust is likely to result if you don’t perform regular maintenance.
+- Saltwater: To deal with saltwater exposure, use corrosion-resistant bows, arrows, and reels.
+If you don’t perform regular maintenance, rust is likely to result.

 - Murky Conditions: The bright orange or neon green lines are also easy to spot.
-Recovery can be helped with floating arrows wrapped in reflective wrap or brightly colored tips.
+Floating arrows wrapped in reflective wrap or brightly colored tips can help with recovery.

 - Nighttime Fishing: Mounted LED lights on your bow light the water, bettering your aim.